-Editor's note: This clause captures impacts on existing 3GPP nodes and functional elements.
+If local AMF is used, the AMF needs to store the TAs that each connected on-board gNB serves;

+If AMF agent is used, there is no impact to existing nodes other than AMF.

-6.8.4 Solution Evaluation
+6.8.4 Solution evaluation

-Editor's note: This clause provides an evaluation of this solution.
+This solution can efficiently handle the NG-AP messages introduced by the movement of the NGSO satellite based gNB to update N2 connection.
+The solution is optimising mostly N2 traffic, however, it cannot eliminate the Mobility Updates over the radio interface over satellite link.

+In the option which has no impact to existing nodes other than AMF, a new AMF agent functionality needs to be introduced.

+Potential security issues introduced by AMF agent need to be investigated in SA WG3.

 6.9 Solution #9: Distributed gNB for NGSO satellites

 6.9.1 Description

-This solution applies to Key Issue #2 - "Mobility Management with moving satellite coverage areas" and Key Issue #6 - "RAN mobility with NGSO regenerative-based satellite access" .
+This is candidate solution for Key Issue #2 - "Mobility Management with moving satellite coverage areas" and for Key Issue #6 -"RAN mobility with NGSO regenerative-based satellite access".

 Consider a satellite network with a constellation of NGSO satellites.
-Since this is a NGSO constellation the satellites will be moving and the UEs using this satellite access will be connected to different satellites over time.
-If each of the (moving) satellites has its own TA, then the mobility of the satellites will be equivalent to the mobility of the UEs and hence a solution needs to be found for handling this (mass) mobility.
+Since this is an NGSO constellation, the satellites will be moving with respect to Earth and the UEs using this satellite access will be connected to different satellites over time.
+If each of the (moving) satellites has its own (moving) TA, the mobility of the satellites will be equivalent to the mobility of the UEs and hence a solution needs to be found for handling this (mass) mobility.

+In this solution, it is assumed that satellite networks are designed as terrestrial ones when dealing with service accessibility (see TS 22.011 [8]).

-This solution is taking a different approach to the situation: it assumes that from the point of view of a UE the constellation - as a whole - is acting as a single gNB, which is called a distributed gNB which has a single TA which is stationary (as far as the UEs are concerned).
-The distributed gNB will consist of:
+This solution is taking the following approach to the situation: it assumes that from the point of view of a UE the constellation (satellites(s) and ground station) acts as a single gNB, which is called a distributed gNB which has a single TA which is stationary (as far as the UEs are concerned).
+The solution assumes that the NGSO satellite constellation and ground stations can support multiple distributed gNBs and the corresponding distinct stationary TAS The distributed gNB will consist of:

-- NGSO satellites covering a certain area of the earth (their - stationary - TA);
+- NGSO satellites covering a certain area of the earth (and their - stationary - TA).
+The NGSO constellation is of a single satellite operator and a single vendor who are capable of realizing stationary TAs using beam forming and beam steering techniques as well as the knowledge of ephemeris and satellite positions at each time instant.
+Therefore there is no need for a 3GPP standardized interface between the satellites of the constellation;

-- the Inter-Satellite Links (ISL) between the NGSO satellites;
+- The Inter-Satellite Links (ISL) between the NGSO satellites;

-- a Ground Station;
+- A Ground Station;

-- the feeder link between the Ground Station and (one or more of) the NGSO satellites.
+- The feeder link between the Ground Station and (one or more of) the NGSO satellites.

-The concept of the distributed gNB is illustrated in Figure 6.9.1-1.
+The concept of the distributed gNB is illustrated in figure 6.9.1-1.
+The NGSO satellites used in this solution possess on-board processing (OBP) capabilities to allow for use of ISLs.
+The solution assumes that within one TA a single CellID is broadcasted.

-Figure 6.9.1-1: Distributed gNB with stationary Tracking Area TA1
+Figure 6.9.1-1: Distributed gNB with stationary Tracking Area TA

-The distributed gNB is connected to 5G Core Network (in particular to one or more AMFs, and to one or more UPFs) over the standard N2 and N3 interfaces and the UEs connect via the N1 interface over the distributed gNB to an AMF, and the UE will have an NR interface to the distribute gNB.
+The distributed gNB is connected to 5G Core Network (in particular to one or more AMFs, and to one or more UPFs) over the standard N2 and N3 interfaces and the UEs connect via the N1 interface over the distributed gNB to an AMF, and the UE will have an NR interface to the distributed gNB.
 From the point of view of the UEs and from the point of view of the 5G Core Network the distributed character of the gNB will not be visible: the distributed gNB is a purely NGSO satellite solution.